aoltrabella/cm-challenge-edrans/README.md

 -  **newclient.sh** Simple bash script used to add a new costumer.
 -  **newclient.yml** Playbook automatically executed by 'newclient.sh' to add new costumer information to 'costumers.xml' and deliver the updated file to the backend nodes.
 -  **nodespecific.yml** Playbook that uses /nodes-config/ to deploy specific node configurations by passing an extra **'host'** var.
 Example: **ansible-playbook nodespecific.yml --extra-vars "host=node1"**

+## Also you can checkout repository where simpleapp is uploaded: https://github.com/aoltrabella/simpleapp